scikit-learn-contrib/MAPIE/README.rst

 MAPIE - Model Agnostic Prediction Interval Estimator
 ====================================================

-Quantifying the uncertainties and controlling the risks of ML model predictions is of crucial importance for developing and deploying reliable artificial intelligence (AI) systems.
-Uncertainty quantification (UQ) involves all the stakeholders who develop and use AI models.
+**MAPIE** is an open-source Python library for quantifying uncertainties and controlling the risks of machine learning models.

-**MAPIE** is an open-source Python library hosted on scikit-learn-contrib project that allows you to:
+It is a scikit-learn-contrib project that allows you to:

-- easily **estimate conformal prediction intervals** (or prediction sets) given a degree of confidence or risk for single-output regression, binary and multi-class classification settings [3-9].
+- easily **compute conformal prediction intervals** (or prediction sets) with controlled (ou guaranteed) marginal coverage rate for regression [3,4,8], classification (binary and multi-class) [5-7] and time series [9].
-- easily **control risks** (such as coverage, recall or any other non-monotone risk) by estimating relevant prediction sets for multi-label classification and beyond [10-12].
+- easily **control risks** of more complex tasks such as multi-label classification, segmentation in computer vision (probabilistic guarantees on recall, precision, ...)
+[10-12].
 - easily **wrap your favorite scikit-learn-compatible model** for the purposes just mentioned.

 Here's a quick instantiation of MAPIE models for regression and classification problems related to uncertainty quantification